mgiuseppe/Api-with-swagger-and-AAD/README.md

 # API WITH SWAGGER AND AAD

-This repository contains a sample API protected by AAD and a Swagger UI accessing the API.
+This repository contains a sample API protected by AAD and a Swagger UI accessing the API through oauth2.

 ## Prerequisites - Register API in AAD